For Faculty

 • Letters of support from both inside and outside the host department.

 To facilitate the planning of the Tinker Professorship, it is highly recommended that departments plan ahead with sufficient time.
-Sponsoring faculty should contact LACIS Director, Kata Beilin, or Associate Director, Alberto Vargas, advising them of their intentions to submit a nomination.
+Sponsoring faculty should contact LACIS Director, Sara McKinnon or Associate Director, Alberto Vargas, advising them of their intentions to submit a nomination.

 Those wishing to host a visitor for a period shorter than a semester should discuss the idea with LACIS staff, for it may be possible to do so within applicable University regulations.

 * Please note that it is the responsibility of the nominating department to payroll the approved Tinker Professor, start procedures for visa processing, provide office space, and assist in finding housing for the professor.
+Furthermore, the initiating department must also heavily publicize the professor’s course to ensure adequate enrollment.
 LACIS will pay for the airfare and provide the Tinker Professor with $1,200 in flexible funds which will be distributed by the home department.

 External Funding